 - Morphine.
 This medicine is given to relieve chest pain that doesn't go away with nitroglycerin.

 - Beta blockers.
-These medications help relax your heart muscle, slow your heartbeat and decrease blood pressure, making your heart's job easier.
+These medications slow the heartbeat and decrease blood pressure.
 Beta blockers can limit the amount of heart muscle damage and prevent future heart attacks.
 They are given to most people who are having a heart attack.

 - ACE inhibitors.
 These drugs lower blood pressure and reduce stress on the heart.

 Surgical and other procedures

 If you've had a heart attack, a surgery or procedure may be done to open a blocked artery.
 Surgeries and procedures to treat a heart attack include:

 Coronary angioplasty and stenting.
 This procedure is done to open clogged heart arteries.
 It may also be called percutaneous coronary intervention (PCI).
 If you've had a heart attack, this procedure is often done during a procedure to find blockages (cardiac catheterization).

 During angioplasty, a heart doctor (cardiologist) guides a thin, flexible tube (catheter) to the narrowed part of the heart artery.
 A tiny balloon is inflated to help widen the blocked artery and improve blood flow.